Newmont Co. (NYSE:NEM) Expected to Announce Quarterly Sales of $3.50 Billion

-Equities research analysts expect that Newmont Co.
-(NYSE:NEM) will announce sales of $3.50 billion for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have provided estimates for Newmont’s earnings, with the lowest sales estimate coming in at $3.48 billion and the highest estimate coming in at $3.52 billion.
+Analysts forecast that Newmont Co.
+(NYSE:NEM) will post sales of $3.50 billion for the current quarter, according to Zacks.
+Two analysts have issued estimates for Newmont’s earnings, with the lowest sales estimate coming in at $3.48 billion and the highest estimate coming in at $3.52 billion.
 Newmont posted sales of $2.58 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 35.7%.
-The firm is scheduled to report its next earnings results on Tuesday, May 4th.
+The company is scheduled to report its next quarterly earnings results on Tuesday, May 4th.

-According to Zacks, analysts expect that Newmont will report full-year sales of $13.75 billion for the current financial year, with estimates ranging from $12.47 billion to $14.56 billion.
-For the next fiscal year, analysts expect that the firm will post sales of $12.91 billion, with estimates ranging from $12.29 billion to $13.96 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that follow Newmont.
+On average, analysts expect that Newmont will report full-year sales of $13.75 billion for the current year, with estimates ranging from $12.47 billion to $14.56 billion.
+For the next fiscal year, analysts expect that the business will post sales of $12.91 billion, with estimates ranging from $12.29 billion to $13.96 billion.
+Zacks’ sales averages are a mean average based on a survey of research firms that that provide coverage for Newmont.

-Newmont (NYSE:NEM) last announced its earnings results on Wednesday, February 17th.
-The basic materials company reported $1.06 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.95 by $0.11.
-Newmont had a net margin of 23.19% and a return on equity of 7.37%.
-During the same period in the prior year, the company earned $0.50 earnings per share.
+Newmont (NYSE:NEM) last announced its quarterly earnings results on Wednesday, February 17th.
+The basic materials company reported $1.06 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.95 by $0.11.
+Newmont had a return on equity of 7.37% and a net margin of 23.19%.
+During the same period in the previous year, the firm earned $0.50 earnings per share.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 18th.
-Stockholders of record on Thursday, March 4th were given a $0.55 dividend.
+The company also recently declared a quarterly dividend, which was paid on Thursday, March 18th.
+Shareholders of record on Thursday, March 4th were paid a dividend of $0.55 per share.
+The ex-dividend date of this dividend was Wednesday, March 3rd.
+This represents a $2.20 annualized dividend and a yield of 3.56%.
 This is a positive change from Newmont’s previous quarterly dividend of $0.40.
-This represents a $2.20 dividend on an annualized basis and a dividend yield of 3.56%.
-The ex-dividend date was Wednesday, March 3rd.
-Newmont’s dividend payout ratio (DPR) is 121.21%.
+Newmont’s payout ratio is 121.21%.

-In other Newmont news, EVP Jennifer Cmil sold 6,348 shares of Newmont stock in a transaction that occurred on Friday, March 26th.
-The shares were sold at an average price of $61.00, for a total transaction of $387,228.00.
-Following the completion of the sale, the executive vice president now directly owns 17,814 shares in the company, valued at $1,086,654.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, EVP E Randall Engel sold 5,000 shares of Newmont stock in a transaction that occurred on Wednesday, January 13th.
-The shares were sold at an average price of $62.64, for a total transaction of $313,200.00.
-Following the sale, the executive vice president now owns 264,397 shares of the company’s stock, valued at $16,561,828.08.
+In other Newmont news, EVP E Randall Engel sold 5,000 shares of Newmont stock in a transaction dated Wednesday, January 13th.
+The stock was sold at an average price of $62.64, for a total transaction of $313,200.00.
+Following the completion of the sale, the executive vice president now owns 264,397 shares of the company’s stock, valued at $16,561,828.08.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, COO Robert D. Atkinson sold 1,347 shares of Newmont stock in a transaction dated Monday, January 4th.
+The stock was sold at an average price of $61.95, for a total value of $83,446.65.
+Following the completion of the transaction, the chief operating officer now owns 84,253 shares in the company, valued at approximately $5,219,473.35.
 The disclosure for this sale can be found here.
-Insiders sold 28,845 shares of company stock valued at $1,761,347 over the last 90 days.
-0.28% of the stock is owned by company insiders.
+In the last ninety days, insiders have sold 28,845 shares of company stock valued at $1,761,347.
+Corporate insiders own 0.28% of the company’s stock.

-Institutional investors have recently made changes to their positions in the business.
-Van ECK Associates Corp lifted its position in Newmont by 5.9% during the fourth quarter.
-Van ECK Associates Corp now owns 38,024,490 shares of the basic materials company’s stock valued at $2,277,287,000 after purchasing an additional 2,105,656 shares during the last quarter.
-Lombard Odier Asset Management Switzerland SA lifted its position in Newmont by 31.5% during the third quarter.
-Lombard Odier Asset Management Switzerland SA now owns 42,704 shares of the basic materials company’s stock valued at $2,710,000 after purchasing an additional 10,230 shares during the last quarter.
-Boenning & Scattergood Inc. lifted its position in Newmont by 31.1% during the fourth quarter.
-Boenning & Scattergood Inc. now owns 13,495 shares of the basic materials company’s stock valued at $808,000 after purchasing an additional 3,201 shares during the last quarter.
-RWC Asset Management LLP raised its stake in shares of Newmont by 9.9% during the fourth quarter.
-RWC Asset Management LLP now owns 2,119,922 shares of the basic materials company’s stock worth $126,869,000 after acquiring an additional 190,779 shares in the last quarter.
-Finally, Capital Wealth Planning LLC purchased a new position in shares of Newmont during the fourth quarter worth approximately $72,020,000.
-Institutional investors and hedge funds own 79.18% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in NEM.
+Tompkins Financial Corp purchased a new position in shares of Newmont in the fourth quarter worth about $26,000.
+Bartlett & Co.
+LLC increased its holdings in Newmont by 1,446.7% during the 4th quarter.
+Bartlett & Co.
+LLC now owns 464 shares of the basic materials company’s stock valued at $28,000 after purchasing an additional 434 shares during the period.
+MD Financial Management Inc. bought a new position in Newmont during the 4th quarter valued at approximately $28,000.
+SOA Wealth Advisors LLC. bought a new position in Newmont during the 4th quarter valued at approximately $34,000.
+Finally, Regent Peak Wealth Advisors LLC bought a new position in Newmont during the 4th quarter valued at approximately $55,000.
+Hedge funds and other institutional investors own 79.18% of the company’s stock.

 Newmont Company Profile